‘I flinched’: Mickelson lets an opportunity slide at Pebble

 PEBBLE BEACH, Calif.
 (AP) — It was the kind of mistake that could cost a guy the U.S. Open.

-“I flinched,” Phil Mickelson said about a 12-inch putt that rimmed out on the third green Thursday.
+“I flinched,” Phil Mickelson said about a 22-inch putt that rimmed out on the third green Thursday.

 It was hardly the worst thing that’s happened to Mickelson at the major that has escaped him, sometimes ever-so cruelly, all 27 times he’s played in it.
 If he’s able to claw back into contention at this one, who knows how important that wasted shot might be?